-How to build a solid PR strategy for 2021
+How to build a solid PR strategy

 A solid strategy is the very basis of great PR – but much like New Year's resolutions, it can be tricky to stick with in the long term.
 That's why this January, Laura Sutherland and Gini Dietrich are here to help.
 Join us to learn: